mercaux/slate/source/index.html.md

 That means you need to make another request with same URL, providing this header back as is to get next data portion.

+# Throttling

+Mercaux API will reject your request if you access API too often.
+You will get `429 (Too Many Requests)` result code.
+Default throttling value is 3 requests per minute for one API key.
+There are two exceptions from this rule.

+### Request throttling and paging

+All consequent paging requests are treated as one request and so not throttled.

+### Request throttling and images

+After you request some looks, all corresponding images become available for download (only once) without throttling.

 # API Key Requests

 ## Reset API Key